Ben Alder

 The name Ben Alder translates from Scottish Gaelic as “Mountain of Rock and Water”.

 Ben Alder is rated Hard (difficulty 4/5).
-Route difficulty varies — check the Munros app for detailed ratings on each route.
+Route difficulty varies across the 2 available routes.